 We are aware of suggestions that there is a £1,000 threshold and that those above will require a licence and those below will not.
 This is only partially true.

-It is important to note that although the guidance relating to the licensing requirements is lengthy, it is similar to the 49-page model licensing conditions which have long been in use by local authorities.
+It is important to note that although the guidance relating to the licensing requirements is lengthy, it is similar to the old 49-page model licensing conditions that had been in use by local authorities previously.

 The star rating system, although a relatively new requirement since 2018, should be better for responsible breeders.

 DEFRA’s guidance advises breeders on the steps they will need to take to achieve a five-star rating and be awarded a three-year licence.
 A lower star rating means that breeders will be inspected more often and pay a higher licence fee.
-Breeders who are members of a UKAS Accredited Scheme, such as The Kennel Club Assured Breeders, and who have been accredited under the scheme for three or more consecutive years should be classified as a ‘low-risk’ breeder and be given a three-year licence period.
+Breeders who are members of a UKAS Accredited Scheme, such as The Kennel Club Assured Breeders, and who have been accredited under the scheme for at least one year should be classified as a ‘low-risk’ breeder and be granted a longer better star rating and longer licence period.

 If you meet the licensing criteria (see question 2), then you will need a breeding licence.
 An advertisement for the sale of a dog must include your licence number, the issuing local authority, a recognisable photograph of the dog being advertised, and the dog's age.
 Puppies must not be sold until they are a minimum of 8weeks of age.
 A different type of licence is required for those who are selling puppies they have not bred themselves.